 Scarpa is a trusted brand with a history dating back to 1938.
-Although this company produces pretty much any type of performance footwear you could think of, their climbing and rock shoes are quite impressive.
+Although this company produces pretty much any type of performance footwear you could think of, their sport climbing, and rock bouldering shoes are quite impressive and snug for anyone.
 They consistently produce footwear that ranks high in ratings and win awards.
 The Scarpa Vapor V is one such model.

-A high-quality climbing shoe that is versatile and durable enough to take a variety of vertical terrain is rare.
+These Scarpa Shoes are high-quality climbing shoes that are versatile, comfortable fit, and durable enough to take a variety of vertical terrain are rare.
 Most of them fall short on promises or new climbers often find that their first pair of performance climbing footwear quickly become useless as they advance in skill.
 Scarpa managed to solve this problem with the Vapor V.

 The Vapor V isn’t a complicated shoe and Scarpa chose very specific features to include to give customers the most bang for their buck.

 Keep in mind that Scarpa updated the Vapor V in 2015 so these specs and features only apply to the upgraded models.
 While the original model is still a great choice, the new 2015 shoe does offer a few advantages.
 Also, there is a men’s and women’s version of this shoe but the only difference between the two is sizing.
 Otherwise, they perform identically.

 Here is a brief rundown of the details:

 - Upper is a combination of suede and a 1.8mm microsuede toebox

 - The midsole is Scarpa’s Flexan